Webinar! Open to all criminal justice stakeholders.

 For more information on NDAA’s policies and procedures, including our Code of Conduct, please visit our Policies page.

-For questions re: CLE credit, please contact Hannah Dickmyer at hdickmyer@ndaajustice.org.
+For questions re: CLE credit, please contact Hannah Garbee at hgarbee@ndaajustice.org.

-Please email Hannah Dickmyer, Coordinator Education & Engagement hdickmyer@ndaajustice.org or Kim Brown, Senior Attorney NTLC mkbrown@ndaajustice.org with any questions.
+Please email Hannah Garbee, Coordinator Education & Engagement hgarbee@ndaajustice.org or Kim Brown, Senior Attorney NTLC mkbrown@ndaajustice.org with any questions.

 National District Attorneys Association